 Mr. Besthoff has served on the boards of numerous business and arts organizations.
-He was a founder of the Contemporary Arts Center of New Orleans and past president of its board of directors, a successful alternative art space presenting a wide variety of visual and performing arts programs.
+He was a founder and past president of the board of directors of the Contemporary Arts Center of New Orleans, a successful alternative art space presenting a wide variety of visual and performing arts programs.
 He also has served on the boards of the New Orleans Museum of Art; First National Bank of Commerce, New Orleans; National Association of Chain Drug Stores; Boy Scouts of America, New Orleans Symphony; United Fund; and Newman School, New Orleans.